Upcoming Country Rider Events

 (see further below for important information on these rides)

-Ride leader reserves the right to vary the route depending on weather, composition of the party and progress of the ride.
+Ride leader reserves the right to vary the route depending on progress of the party and weather conditions.

 General Information On Country Riders